 - I didn’t like it

 Then, you need to assign a sentiment score to each of these words.
-Obviously, it means positive feedback gets a higher sentiment score while negative feedback a lower one.
+Obviously, it means that positive feedback receives a higher sentiment score, while negative feedback receives a lower one.

 Two Techniques of Sentiment Analysis